 Our discussion so far on similarity measures for continuous attributes focused on objects in which all the attributes were homogeneous in nature.
 A set of attributes are called homogeneous if all of them measure quantities that are of the same type.
 As a result changes in the values of these variables can be easily correlated across them.
 Quite often, each object will be represented by a set of inhomogeneous attributes.
-For example, if we would like to cluster patients, then some of the attributes describing each patient can measure things like age, weight, height, calorie intake, etc. Now if we use some of the above described methods to compute the similarity we will essentially making the assumption that equal magnitude changes in all variables are identical.
-However this may not be the case.
-If the age of two patients is 50 years, that represents something that is significantly different if their calorie intake difference is 50 calories.
-To address these problems, the various attributes need to be first normalized prior to using any of the above similarity measures.
+For example, if we would like to cluster patients, then some of the attributes describing each patient can measure things like age, weight, height, calorie intake.
+If we use some of these methods to compute the similarity, we will essentially make the assumption that equal magnitude changes in all variables are identical.
+However, this may not be the case.
+If the age of two patients is 50 yr, that represents something that is significantly different if their calorie intake difference is 50 cal.
+To address these problems, the various attributes need to be first normalized before using any of these similarity measures.
 Of course, the specific normalization method is attribute dependent, but its goal should be to make differences across different attributes comparable.